Benzina set to make history on World Cup day five

 Forward Riley Tanner was born and raised in the United States but played for her mother's homeland Panama.

-Her Panama team-mates call her 'Frozen' because of her supposed resemblance to the cartoon's blonde character Elsa.
+Her team-mates call her 'Frozen' because of her supposed resemblance to the cartoon's blonde character Elsa.

-She told the BBC swapping shirts with Marta afterwards would be "a dream come true".
+She told the BBC swapping shirts with Marta after the game would be "a dream come true".

-"I am super star-struck," said Tanner, who made her Panama debut this year.
+"I am super star-struck," said Tanner, who made her Panama debut only this year.

 "It's all happened pretty quickly.
 I went from only visiting Canada and a mission trip to Costa Rica to flying all the way across the world to play in a World Cup qualifier in New Zealand, so it's just crazy."